 Germany and Austria: Doubling the number of Local Spiritual Assemblies and localities in Germany and in Austria, the incorporation of nineteen Local Spiritual Assemblies in Germany and in Austria, and the formation of a European Teaching Committee

 Italo-Swiss.
-Quadrupling the number of Local Spiritual Assemblies, trebling the number of localities in Italy and Switzerland, the incorporation of Spiritual Assemblies in leading cities of each country, the establishment of a first joint summer school—and subsequently separate ones—and the formation of a European Teaching Committee
+Quadrupling the number of Local Spiritual Assemblies, trebling the number of localities in Italy and Switzerland, the incorporation of Spiritual Assemblies in leading cities of each country, the establishment of a first joint summer school—and subsequently separate ones—and the formation of a European Teaching Committee.

 Subsidiary national plans and subordinate goals